 This is one of a group of planned “postscripts” to a book entitled, “Organisms and Their Evolution — Agency and Meaning in the Drama of Life”, freely available at https://bwo.life/bk/.
-Currently available postscripts are listed at that link — at the end of the table of contents.
+Currently available postscripts are listed in the table of contents at that link.
 Their aim is to pick up certain ideas from the book and try to carry them further than the book itself allowed.
 This material is part of the Biology Worthy of Life project of The Nature Institute.
 Copyright 2024 by Stephen L. Talbott.
 All rights reserved.
 You may freely download this article for noncommercial, personal use, including classroom use.

 In 1814 Pierre-Simon, marquis de Laplace, signaled the grandeur and misery of the modern human condition when, with the following words, he confidently presumed to assay the mind of Omniscience: